Emerging Leaders Program

 Applications are now being accepted.
 Please download the application packet for details and further instructions.
 You may also download a Region map to help discern which region of CA you fall under in CASC.
-The application, statement, resume, and letter of recommendation from his/her administrator/professor are due by April 15 for the 2018-19 program.
-Please scan all required documents and email together in one document.
+The application, statement, resume, and letter of recommendation from his/her administrator/professor are due by April 15 for the 2019-20 program.
+Please scan all four documents and email together in one document.

 - Maintain an active CASC membership for a minimum of three months prior to submission of application.

 - Has not currently or previously held an elected or appointed position in CASC.

 - Have an interest in developing leadership skills, knowledge, and attitudes.